Creamy Lemon Broccoli Soup – Made WITHOUT cream or oodles of fat, this soup is a great healthy option that suits many diet types.

 I have great memories of eating soup as a kid.
 My dad used to make a huge pot of homemade soup along with submarine sandwiches on fresh-baked bread every Saturday, and it was a meal I looked forward to each week.

 Now that I’m an adult, I have a perpetual affinity for the liquid dish, especially now that I’m caring for a family.
 It’s easy to assemble, wonderfully healthy, and very filling.

 Creamy broccoli soups have always been a favorite of mine, but most recipes call for dairy or obscene amounts of butter and flour, so I’ve always shied away from them.

 During my first couple of trials with this soup, I was using rice flour as a thickener, which I found a bit ‘off’ in taste, but once I started leaving it out and just pureeing the soup as is, I felt it was much more complete.
 Don’t skip the fresh lemon…it sets it off perfectly.

-- lemon juice, to taste (I usually add about ½ juicy lemon to the whole pot)
+- lemon juice , to taste (I usually add a whole juicy lemon to the pot)

 - Heat the oil in a large pot.

 - Add in the onion and saute for about five minutes.